techstackmedia/lendsqr/README.md

  - Date Joined

 The API for the users is shown below:
 ```
 https://www.google.com/url?q=https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users/
 ```

-Paste it on your browser search bar or any API platform like [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), etc. to get the full data
+Paste it on your browser search bar or any API platform like [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), etc. to get the full data.

 2.)
-The project has a couple of components listed below;
+The project has a couple of components listed below:
  - Logo
  - Button
  - Login Form